wubuku/Dapp-LCDP/README.md

 - Client.
 Before submitting a transaction to the on-chain contracts, the client requests the off-chain service to get the state of the entity(domain name) and its proof of state.
 - On-chain contracts.
 The on-chain contracts do not store the "current state" of all domain names, but only the SMT Root of all domain names. when the on-chain contract executes a transaction, it first verifies the state and the proof of state submitted by the client, and then executes the business logic and updates the SMT Root.
 - Off-chain service.
 The off-chain service constructs the "current state" of all domains in the local database by pulling events from the chain.
 Anyone can run an instance of the off-chain service and cannot do evil(falsify state information), which ensures the decentralization of the system.

+It is to be noted that the implementation codes of the demo actually use the `StateFullTransaction` pattern mentioned in the Starcoin Layer 2/Layered network solution.
+The DDD concept of "aggregation" is a very powerful thought weapon to determine the boundary of the state involved in a transaction.

 ### Jobs that need to be done manually